Financial data for the Group:

-· The Group has a strong financial position with equity totalling SEK 2.1bn and a Core Tier 1 ratio of 13.1% at the close of the reporting period.
+· The Group has a strong financial position, with equity totalling SEK 2.2bn, a capital ratio of 18.2% and a Tier 1 ratio of 12.5% at year-end.

 For further information, please contact: